cgabrieu/toolz-api/README.md

 git clone https://github.com/cgabrieu/toolz-api.git && cd toolz-api
 ```

-2. Rename the .env.example to .env and fill it out.
+2. Rename the .env.example to .env, .env.dev.example to .env.dev and .env.test.example to .env.test and fill in all of them

-3. Create the volume, the image and run the container
+3. Create the volume, image and run the container
 ```sh
 sudo docker-compose up -d
 ```